josephbertino/interactive_form/README.md

 # js interactive_form

-##### Author: Joe Bertino 2020
----
-#### Javascript project demonstrating an interactive form with regex input validation
+### Javascript project demonstrating an interactive form with regex input validation

-Mockup of an event registration form, complete with T-Shirt ordering, activity selecting, and credit card payment fields.
+Mockup of an event registration form, complete with T-shirt ordering, activity selecting, and credit card payment fields.
-  * Complete with customized and conditional behavior and interactivity
+  * Built with customized, conditional behavior and interactivity
   * Validates user input and provides helpful error messages when the user enters invalid information into the form fields.

-#### Activity Registration Extra Functionality
+#### Activity Registration
 (For the "Exceed Expectations" Task)

 In order to prevent the user from registering for conflicting activities, the form dynamically enables/disables simultaneously-occurring activities from being selected based on the currently selected activities.

-#### Form Validation Extra Functionality
+#### Form Validation
 (For the "Exceed Expectations" Task)

 The following fields provide instantaneous feedback to the user about the validity of their input: